solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 # Lambda

-Let’s now finally talk about Lambda!
+Let’s now finally talk about _Lambda_!

 When using _Lambda_ as a stream consumer, it takes care of a lot of heavy lifting on your behalf behind the scenes.
 For instance, it handles record batching and keeps track of all the open shards in the stream, together with the “bookmarks” within each shard, to know where exactly it should read the next records from (remember that a Kinesis stream retains your data even after it has been read, so each consumer needs to take care of tracking its own position within the stream). _Lambda_ will also handle errors and retries when things go wrong.